(Delhi, Varanasi, Khajuraho, Agra, Jaipur, Udaipur, Mumbai)

 "One can survive everything nowadays, except death."
-Dying is accepted as a part of life, and when one dies, there are a multitude of rituals and ceremonies that need to be performed.
+In India dying is accepted as a part of life, and when one dies, there are a multitude of rituals and ceremonies that need to be performed.
 This experience takes you to the Manikarnika Ghat to take a look at the various death rituals passage that the Hindus perform.
-Hindus, who perform a myriad of rituals in their lifetime, believe that humans are reborn according to their karma and hence, perform many death rituals to ensure that the soul rests in peace.
-Often, we wonder why Hindus burn or cremate the body instead of burying it.
+Hindus, who carry out a myriad of rituals in their lifetime, believe that humans are reborn according to their karma and hence, perform many death rituals to ensure that the soul rests in peace.
+You may wonder why Hindus burn or cremate the body instead of burying it.
 The answer lies in the belief.
-Here, our tour guide will introduce you to the history and mythology associated with this Ghat.
-You will get to understand the rites being performed and see the inner workings of this unique place.
+Here, your tour guide will introduce you to the history and mythology associated with this Ghat.
+You will get to understand the rites and see the inner workings of this unique place.
 This experience is expected to last approximately 4 hours including travel time.

 Enjoy your flight from Varanasi to Khajuraho today.
 The flight duration is approximately 1 hour.

-Sit back and relax for this airport transfer in a private vehicle, with driver, and English-speaking assistant.
+Sit back and relax during this airport transfer in a private vehicle, with driver and English-speaking assistant.

 Transfer to Jhansi Railway Station enroute Orchha with private vehicle and driver.

 Enjoy your train ride from Jhansi to Agra.
 The train ride duration is approximately two and a half hours.